Israel's military says ceasefire is back on as death toll from overnight strikes in Gaza reaches 81

 Trump told journalists aboard Air Force One on Wednesday that Israel “should hit back” when its troops come under attack.

-But he said he's still confident the ceasefire, which started on Oct.
-10, would withstand the escalation in violence because “Hamas is a very small part of the overall Middle East peace.
+But he said he's still confident the ceasefire would withstand the escalation in violence because “Hamas is a very small part of the overall Middle East peace.
 And they have to behave.”
 If not, they will be “terminated,” Trump added.

 An Israeli military official said Wednesday that the soldier was killed by “enemy fire” on Tuesday afternoon targeting his vehicle in Rafah.
 The official spoke on condition of anonymity to discuss confidential military operations.